How to avoid and rectify common VAT mistakes

 Charging VAT on core business supplies such as stock and office supplies is a regular occurrence.
 Because these purchases are included in every VAT return, mistakes rarely happen.
 Where errors creep is when non-standard supplies are added.

-Transactions outside of regular trading patterns such as cash sales, property income, or barter transactions can often be overlooked or given the wrong treatment, resulting in too little or too much VAT being reclaimed.
+Transactions outside of regular trading patterns such as cash sales, property income, management charges or barter transactions can often be overlooked or given the wrong treatment, resulting in too little, too much or no VAT being reclaimed.